 People often stop taking their medicines during a manic phase because they feel good.
 But this is a mistake.
 You must take your medicines regularly, even if you are feeling better.

 Health Tools help you make wise health decisions or take action to improve your health.

 The cause of bipolar disorder is not well understood.
 But experts believe many factors may be involved.
 It tends to run in families.
 You are at greater risk of having bipolar disorder if a close family member has it.

 Antidepressant medicines can trigger a manic episode in a person who has bipolar disorder.
 But this may occur before the person is diagnosed, while he or she is seeking treatment for an episode of depression.

-Sleep deprivation or substance abuse, including caffeine, can cause a person with bipolar disorder to have a manic episode.
+Sleep deprivation or substance use, including caffeine, can cause a person with bipolar disorder to have a manic episode.

 Mania may make you: